Konrad Kay and Mickey Down

 EO

-What were you both working on prior to getting into the minutiae of concocting the show?
+What were you both working on before getting into the minutiae of building the show?

 MD

 Konrad and I had made a micro-budget feature film called Gregor.
-It was the first time we directed something that we wrote because we had to make it ourselves.
-We made the money on Kickstarter in eight days.
-It was a very different beast to Industry, but it shared some DNA.
-It was about an ambitious guy, who was in a place where his ambition was misplaced, who wanted to get up and go.
-We thought, “Okay, well there’s something interesting in that.
+It was the first time we directed something we’d written, because we had to make it ourselves.
+We raised the money on Kickstarter in eight days.
+It was a very different beast from Industry, but it shared some DNA.
+It was about an ambitious guy in a place where his ambition was misplaced—someone who wanted to get up and go.
+We thought, “Okay, well, there’s something interesting in that.
 A character who actually wants something from their life rather than just sitting on the sofa, smoking weed, and complaining about life.”

 EO